stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 tidydata$AIPMean<-round(tidydata$AIPMean, digits=0) #Due to math calculations the decimal place of AIP is more than the mean columns of the others.
 For consistency it is shortned to match the others.
 ```

-Finally, a mean score of AIP, DP, GP, and SWLS were generated for each respondant.
+Finally, a mean score of AIP, DP, GP, and SWLS were generated for each respondent.
 These would be used in later spatial and statistical analysis.

 ## HDI Data Scraping